 CASE Art Fund is seeking photographers who would like to contribute to this important project.
 This exhibition will continue until all children receive the basic human rights they deserve,

 Please email us on if you would like to photograph children in your area or host a panel discussion about this important topic.

 PHOTOGRAPHY THAT CREATES CHANGE

-I MATTER is supported by The Phillip and Edith Leonian Foundation
+I MATTER is supported in part by The Phillip and Edith Leonian Foundation and